TriKro/rsb-content/part5-generative_product_research/concierge-test.md

 - Execute the service by performing tasks manually even though it is not effective.

 ### Interpreting Results
-The data you collect will be mainly qualitative data as you are delivering a manual service.
+You will collect mostly qualitative data as you are delivering a manual service.
 You need to aggregate the data from all your current customers for the various aspects of your service.
 Use the insights to adjust your service accordingly.

 The main benefit of this method is to generate ideas around the potential solution/product and identify obstacles to implementing that solution.